-To select a server by country, click on the drop-down menu of the current server.
-A window with all the countries with Ubuntu servers and the respective servers registered to them will appear.
+To select a server by country, click on the combobox of the current server.
+A window with all the countries with Ubuntu servers and the respective servers registered to them, will appear.
+Have fun.

-• Security.
-This should not concern you at all, as Canonical ensures the third party servers are trustworthy.
+Security.
+This should not concern you at all, now that Ubuntu knows well who it trusts enough as to grant a copy of the repositories.
 However, if you still think you might be at risk with just any server, you could select one of the Ubuntu secure servers, such as the Main server or the http://ubuntu.securedservers.com server.